 Virginia Peanut Soup

-- Heat the olive oil and add the onion, bay leaves, celery seed if using, and celery.
+- In a skillet heat the olive oil and add the onion, bay leaves, celery seed if using, and celery.
 Season with salt and ground black pepper and cook for five minutes or until the onion softens.

 - Add the peanuts, stir to mix, then add 4 cups of the vegetable stock.
 Bring to a boil, cover, and cook for about 20-25 minutes or until the peanuts are very tender.